-- Pain occasionally extends down the outside of the leg
+- Pain can extend down the outside of the upper leg

-- Pain occasionally extends into back of the leg
+- Pain can extend into the back of the upper leg

-- Pain when laying on the affected side
+- Pain when lying on the affected side

-- Sitting for long periods of time with legs crossed
+- Sitting for long periods with legs crossed

 - Standing on hard surfaces for an extended time